 Most are familiar with such advances related to medicine; they span disease diagnosis to tracking and reducing the spread of COVID-19.
 Big data boosts to driverless vehicles and industry automation are also often discussed.

-However, this technology is only just beginning to have an impact on our ability to better forecast violence and conflict, and hence inform potential preventive steps.
+However, examples of big data having an impact on global peace are only just beginning.
+For instance, big data has the opportunity to better forecast violence and conflict, and hence inform potential preventive steps.

 Recent trends show deteriorations in peace worldwide since 2008, threatening to reverse encouraging developments made in decades prior.
 Big data has the potential to help buck the trend and reduce the prevalence of violence: sexual assault, election-related and political violence, and climate-aggravated conflict included.